 Fill a large container with a soil-less potting mix and using your clean index finger or a pencil, create a hole in the potting mix into which you will insert the cutting.
 Doing so helps to insure that you won't knock off too much of the rooting hormone when you plant your cuttings.

 Plant up to three cuttings in each large pot by carefully inserting the angled end dusted with rooting hormone into the soil-less potting medium.
 Be sure to leave the top nodes located near the flat end of the cutting exposed as this is where the new elderberry plant will develop leaves.

 Water well until the soil-less medium is soaked through.
-If you live in a place that experiences mild to moderate winters the best place for your elderberry cuttings is outdoors in a sheltered and shady spot.
-The shelter and shade will prevent the rooting cuttings from drying out due to too much sun or wind, and the cool winter air provides the best rooting environment possible by encouraging root growth rather than leaf growth.
+The best place for your elderberry cuttings to root is outdoors in a sheltered and shady spot.
+The shelter and shade will prevent the rooting cuttings from drying out due to too much sun or wind, and the cold winter air provides the best rooting environment possible by encouraging root growth rather than leaf growth.
 For added insurance, heal the potted cuttings into the surrounding soil.

 If you choose to root your cuttings indoors in an unheated, sheltered and shady spot, be sure to check the pots weekly to ensure that the soil is still moist and water as needed.
 Keep the pot tented, as shown above, until the cuttings have rooted well.
 Placing the pot in a tray to collect any water that runs out of the pot is also a good idea.
 We can not emphasize enough how important it is for the space to be cool-cold.
 40 degrees is ideal as that is the best temperature for stimulating root growth.